-The Aztecs And Essential Oils
+The Aztecs And Their Use Of Essential Oils

 Lastly, the Conquistadores were amazed at the wealth of medicinal plants and aromatic oils found in Montezuma’s botanical gardens.
 The.
 Aztecs were well known for their plant remedies.
 The North American Indians also used aromatic oils for their own herbal recipes.
 With the advent of the 19th century, came a time of inquiry from scientists in Europe who began researching the effects of essential oils on bacteria in humans.

-The benefits of Aromatherapy
+The Suggested Benefits of Aromatherapy

 Even though academic research on the effectiveness of aromatherapy and particularly the therapeutic use of essential oils is limited, according to the Mayo Clinic, there have been studies done that suggest aromatherapy does have some health benefits.
 These include: relief from depression and anxiety, improved sleep patterns, and with use of lavender oil specifically, the reduction of pain from both kidney stones and osteoarthritis of the knee.